rust-lang-ua/rustbook_ukrainian/second-edition/src/ch10-01-syntax.md

 Using generics where we usually place types, like in function signatures or structs, lets us create definitions that we can use for many different concrete data types.
-Let's take a look at how to define functions, structs, enums, and methods using generics, and at the end of this section we'll discuss the performance of code using generics.
+Let’s take a look at how to define functions, structs, enums, and methods using generics, and at the end of this section we’ll discuss the performance of code using generics.

 ### Using Generic Data Types in Function Definitions